-If you are enrolled in a tiered network plan and Blue Cross Blue Shield HMO Blue determines you are eligible for this coverage, your cost share amount will be at the second highest cost share level when the comprehensive cancer or pediatric facility is at the highest cost share level.
-Or, your cost share amount will be at the lowest cost share level when the comprehensive cancer or pediatric facility is not part of the health plan's network.
+If Blue Cross Blue Shield HMO Blue determines you are eligible for this coverage, your cost share amount will be at the second highest in-network cost share level when the comprehensive cancer or pediatric facility is at the highest cost share level.
+Or, your cost share amount will be at the lowest in-network cost share level when the comprehensive cancer or pediatric facility is not part of the health plan's network.
 If Blue Cross Blue Shield HMO Blue determines you are not eligible for this coverage, you must pay the cost share amount you would normally pay for covered services furnished at a comprehensive cancer or pediatric facility.